SitramSoft/HomeLab/README.md

 sudo apt install unattended-upgrades
 ```

-After installation, you can check to ensure that the `unattended-upgrades` service is running using `systemctl`:
+After installation, you can check to ensure that the `unattended-upgrades` service is running using `systemctl`

 ```bash
 sudo systemctl status unattended-upgrades.service